ng196/semicolon/README.md

-for the semicolon project , hackathon
+for the CampusHub Project

+stay tuned